Ryuya Matsumoto

-Ryuya Matsumoto (松本 竜也, Matsumoto Ryūya) (born April 29, 1993) is a Japanese professional baseball pitcher who last played for the Yomiuri Giants in Japan's Nippon Professional Baseball.
+Ryuya Matsumoto (松本 竜也, Matsumoto Ryūya) (born April 29, 1993) is a Japanese professional baseball pitcher.
+He played in Nippon Professional Baseball (NPB) for the Yomiuri Giants.
 In November 2015 he was one of three Giants players handed a penalty of indefinite disqualification by the league for betting on professional baseball games.

 Early life

 Matsumoto was born in Takamatsu, Kagawa on 29 April 1993.
 A natural right hander, his father Yasuki trained him to throw with his left hand from two years of age.
 When growing up his ideal person was Gorō Shigeno, the main character from the baseball-themed comic Major; like Matsumoto, Shigeno was a natural right-hander that pitched left-handed.

 Matsumoto attended school in Takamatsu, including Eimei High School.
 He was the school baseball team's ace pitcher in his final year, leading the school to victory in the Kagawa Prefecture tournament and earning a berth in the 2011 national high school championships.
 In the first round match against Okinawa Prefecture's Itoman High School, Matsumoto threw 11 strikeouts in his team's 4–1 victory.
 In the second round match against Akita Prefecture's Noshiro Shoyo High School, Matsumoto threw nine strikeouts and allowed only one earned run, but his team was unable to score in the 0–2 loss.
 Matsumoto's powerful performance, along with being the tallest player in the tournament at 193 cm, earned him the nickname "Eimei's Randy Johnson".
 He was the first round pick by the Yomiuri Giants in the 2011 Nippon Professional Baseball draft.